bodyloss/Chains/README.md

 Chains
 ======

-Chains of funcs that get executed in the background/
+Allows for the declaration of Func<Type, Type>'s that are then chained together and executed synchronously or asynchronously